Motorola has announced the Moto Z2 Play, the thinner, lighter and faster successor to the Moto Z Play.

 Moto Z2 Play features

 The new phone will come with the latest version of Android Nougat out of the box and will be powered by the Snapdragon 626 octa-core chipset.
-The Z2 Play appears to come in multiple configurations, as Moto is offering the choice of 3 or 4GB of RAM as well as 32 or 64GB of internal storage.
+The Z2 Play in the UAE will sell with a configuration of 4GB and 64GB of internal storage.

 Compared to its predecessor, it’s a full millimeter thinner at 5.99mm, bringing it closer to the ultra-thin status of the 5mm-thin Moto Z. It’s lighter, too, shedding off nearly 20 grams from its weight.